Chorizo

 Chorizo (/tʃəˈriːzoʊ, -soʊ/ chə-REE-zoh-,_--soh, /es/; chouriço /pt-PT/) is a type of pork sausage originating from the Iberian Peninsula.
 It is made in many national and regional varieties in several countries on different continents.
 Some of these varieties are quite different from each other, occasionally leading to confusion or disagreements over the names and identities of the products in question.

 In Europe, Spanish chorizo and Portuguese chouriço is a fermented, cured, smoked sausage which gets its smokiness and deep red color from dried, smoked, red peppers (pimentón/colorau); it may be sliced and eaten without cooking, or added as an ingredient to add flavor to other dishes.
 Elsewhere, chorizo may not be fermented or cured, requiring cooking before eating.
 In Mexico it is made with chili peppers instead of paprika.

 Iberian chorizo is eaten sliced in a sandwich, grilled, fried, or simmered in liquid, including apple cider or strong alcoholic beverages such as aguardiente.
 It is also used as a partial replacement for ground (minced) beef or pork.

 Varieties by region

 Europe

-According to the EU geographical indications register, in 2023, there were 8 recognized varieties in Portugal: Chouriço de Ossos de Vinhais, Azedo de Vinhais, Mouro de Portalegre, Abóbora de Barroso-Montalegre, Portalegre, Carne de Estremoz, Estremoz e Borba, and do Baixo Alentejo.
-In Spain there are two varieties recognized: Chorizo Riojano, and Chorizo de Cantimpalos.
+According to the EU geographical indications register, in 2023, there were 8 recognized varieties of chouriço in Portugal: chouriço de ossos de vinhais, azedo de vinhais, Mouro de Portalegre, abóbora de Barroso-Montalegre, Portalegre, carne de Estremoz, Estremoz e Borba, and do Baixo Alentejo.
+In Spain there are two varieties of chorizo recognized: chorizo Riojano, and chorizo de Cantimpalos.